 In addition to his responsibilities as vice president, Cheves played an equally critical part as campaign director in building support for the previous comprehensive campaign, SMU Unbridled: The Second Century Campaign, which raised gifts totaling $1.15 billion, the largest amount ever raised by a private university in Texas.
 The academic programs, student scholarships, faculty support and facilities made possible by the ambitious campaign elevated SMU’s standing as a global teaching and research university.
 He also presided over the SMU team that developed the proposal to bring the George W. Bush Presidential Center to SMU.

-Since his appointment in June 2004, Cheves has initiated aggressive and innovative use of new technologies in SMU’s outreach programs targeted to alumni, potential students, and national media, resulting in increased attention and an enhanced reputation for SMU.
-As well, the numbers of new donors at all levels has increased dramatically, resulting in significant growth in the number of endowed scholarships and faculty positions.
+Since his appointment in June 2004, Cheves has initiated aggressive and innovative use of new technologies in SMU’s outreach programs targeted to alumni, potential students and national media, resulting in increased attention and an enhanced worldwide reputation for SMU.
+The number of new donors at all levels has increased dramatically, resulting in significant growth in endowed scholarships and faculty positions.

-Cheves currently serves in several Dallas community leadership roles, including the board of Dallas Assembly (VP Seminars), Dallas Summer Musicals, and YMCA of Metropolitan Dallas as well as the advisory board of Circle Ten Boy Scouts.
-He is also a member of the Texas Lyceum.
-He and his wife, Angela, have three sons, Kyle, Conner, and Keaton.
+Cheves currently serves in several Dallas community leadership roles, including on the Dallas Summer Musicals Board of Directors, the New Friends New Life Men’s Advocacy Group, the YMCA of Metropolitan Dallas Advisory Board and the Circle Ten Boy Scouts Executive Board.
+He and his wife, Angela, have three sons: Kyle, Conner and Keaton.